Currently we are wrestling with:

 It would be fascinating to know the composition of the dowry paid by the Baruch Lousadas to the Mercados in connection with the Gracia Baruch Lousada and David Raphael de Mercado marriage (and whether it involved the commitment for a time of Gracia's brothers Aaron, Abraham and David to the Mercado business in Barbados).

 Baron Lyon de Symons aka Judah Low Pressburg was a descendant of Simon Michael Pressburg but was not completely evident that he was a grandson though that is what we now conclude.
 In any case we propose an earlier Barrow link with the Pressburgs.
 Sir Barrow Helbert Ellis 1823-87 was given the 'Barrow' name but this probably was not due to the fact that his aunt Tryphena Esther Lyon de Symons married Simon Barrow of Bath in 1808 but rather means that 'Baruch' was also a Pressburg family name.
 The Barrow link to Austria (as highlighted by the diplomatic duties performed for the Prince Regent by Simon Barrow of Bath) needs to be further clarified.
 Study of the Jewish marriage records in Livorno will hopefully shed light on the marriage via which the Barrows emerged from the Livorno Lousadas (and whether the Levi Lousadas can be ruled out with certainty - see 5 below).
 By this means we can also clarify the Barrow link to the Dirzstays of Timisoara and Hungary, and discover the exact Montefiore affiliation of the mother of Simon Barrow of Barbados.
+DNA analysis is helping us answer some of these questions.

 Some other Baruch Lousada links are worthy of further examination.
 The Baruch Lousadas of Tunis go back to Livorno but this like many other aspects of our ancestors' lives in Livorno is not known in detail.
 There is a close link between the Levi Lousadas and the Baruch Lousadas (ref 149) and though we have made some suggestions the real position remains unresolved.
 It is of great interest in that though we suggest Baruch in Livorno (the key Barrow ancestor) married a Baruch Lousada we cannot rule out the possibility that the person he married was a Levi Lousada!
 'Lumbroso' was the name of a high-placed Jewish family which like the Seniors and the Abravanels performed key economic services for the Spanish Crown (ref 128) and perhaps the Lumbroso Lousadas of Livorno were related to both them and the Baruch Lousadas.
 And the NY chocolate merchant Jacob Lousada may yet turn out to be part of the third and last wave of emigration of our ancestors from Portugal.